 ---|---|---|

-Definition | Tides are the rise and fall of ocean water caused by the gravitational pull of the sun and moon | Waves are formed because of the winds blowing over the surface of the ocean |
+Definition | Tides are the rise and fall of ocean water caused by the gravitational pull of the sun and moon | Waves are formed because of the winds blowing over the surface of the ocean. |

-Location | Tides are usually seen at the deep ocean | Waves are usually seen at shallow areas of the sea |
+Location | Tides are seen at the deep ocean | Waves are seen in shallow areas of the sea |

 Formed | Tides occur because of the rise and fall of sea levels | Waves occur because of factors connected to wind and water and their interactions with each other |